vuejs/vue-element/README.md

 ## Requirements

-- Does not work with Vue 2.0 yet
-- Only works with Vue ^0.11.0
+- Work with Vue 1.x and 2.x
-- The browser must support the Custom Element API (currently Chrome only), or you need to include the [Web Components polyfill](https://github.com/webcomponents/webcomponentsjs).
+- The browser must support the Custom Element API (currently Chrome only), or you need to include the [Web Components polyfill](https://github.com/WebReflection/document-register-element/blob/master/build/document-register-element.js).

 ## Installation